djhmateer/djhmateer.github.io/_posts/2021-01-27-amd 7970 graphics card and philips BDM4037U monitor.md

 [This one](https://www.amazon.co.uk/gp/product/B0163LN18M/ref=ppx_yo_dt_b_asin_title_o04_s00?ie=UTF8&th=1) but only came in 1m length.

 I do sometimes get flickering (and a black screen) and have to waggle the cable around at the back of the graphics card.
-So it is probably something on the card, or the connection too.
+So it is probably something on the card, or the connection.

 To 'kick' it into gear I: